bbauska/meta-react-basics/README.md

 But with the app broken into several different components, you might be wondering how do you locate and integrate them all into your app.

-In this section (16), you\'ll learn about the concept of modules and how to manage your React components by placing them in a components folder.
+In this section (16), you&apos;ll learn about the concept of modules and how to manage your React components by placing them in a components folder.

-Finally, you\'ll explore the structure of the import and export statement.
+Finally, you&apos;ll explore the structure of the import and export statement.

 As a developer, you often need a way to use and reuse components that